santup/jquery-ui-game/README.md

 green-math
 ==========

-Simple game developed using 'jQuery UI' in HTML5.
+Simple game developed in HTML5 using 'jQuery UI'.